famiu/feline.nvim/USAGE.md

 - `colors` - A table containing custom [color value presets](#value-presets).
 The value of `colors.fg` and `colors.bg` also represent the default foreground and background colors, respectively.
 - `separators` - A table containing custom [separator value presets](#value-presets).
+- `default_hl` - A table defining the default highlights for the active and inactive statusline.
+It can contain two values inside of it, `active` and `inactive`.
+They define values of the `StatusLine` and `StatusLineNC` highlight groups, respectively.
+These two values are configured the same way as a component's `hl` value.
+For most users this configuration option won't be of any use, but it allows you to do some neat things like [using a thin line instead of the inactive statusline](#thin-line-for-horizontal-splits).<br>
+  By default, both of these highlights use `colors.fg` as foreground color and `colors.bg` as background color, and have no styling option set.
 - `update_triggers` - A list of autocmds that trigger an update of the statusline in inactive windows.<br>
   Default: `{'VimEnter', 'WinEnter', 'WinClosed', 'FileChangedShellPost'}`
 - `force_inactive` - A table that determines which buffers should always have the inactive statusline, even when they are active.
 It can have 3 values inside of it, `filetypes`, `buftypes` and `bufnames`, all three of them are tables which contain Lua patterns to match against file type, buffer type and buffer name respectively.<br><br>